microsoft/WhatTheHack/015-Serverless/Student/Challenge-06.md

 });
 ```

+- In the Azure Resources pane of Azure Extension tab of VSCode, deploy the `queuePlateForManualCheckup` function to the Function App with `events` in the name, from the Azure "Workspace" Local Project.
+- You are asked if you want to Stream logs, click on it.
+If it disconnects after a while, stop and start again (from the Function App menu in VS Code)
+- Add a new Application Setting `cosmosDBConnectionString` with the connection string (or the corresponding KeyVault Secret reference) to Cosmos DB `LicensePlates`
 - From the Azure Portal, open the Function app, function `queuePlateForManualCheckup`, and go to Integration.
 From the Event Grid Trigger, add an event grid subscription
     * Name should contain "`QUEUE`"
     * Event Schema: Event Grid Schema.